Traditional healthcare feels broken to many people. Long waits, surprise bills, and rushed appointments have become the norm.

 How the DPC Membership Model Works

 The membership model strips away complexity and replaces it with straightforward pricing.
-Typical DPC fees range from $65 to $85 monthly according to the American Academy of Family Physicians, though some practices offer annual options that spread costs differently.
-This single fee covers your primary care visits, preventative services, and chronic disease management.
-You know exactly what you pay each month, and you know what that payment covers.
+Typical DPC fees range from $65 to $85 as a monthly fee according to the American Academy of Family Physicians, though some practices also use an annual fee that spreads costs differently.
+This single fee covers your primary care services, including visits, preventative services, and chronic disease management.
+With direct primary care, you know exactly what you pay each month, and you know what that payment covers.
 No separate copays for routine visits, no deductibles hiding behind the scenes, no bills arriving three months later for services you thought were included.

 This predictability matters most for people managing chronic conditions like diabetes or hypertension who need regular monitoring.
 Instead of worrying about whether your next appointment will trigger unexpected costs, you focus on actual health management.